samaro119/RPi_Mass_Image_Writer_dcfldd/README.md

 Copy the "WriteImgSD.py" and "mass_image_writer.service" files into this folder and create a new folder called "compressedImages".

-## Run on boot setup

-Add mass_image_writer.service to the /etc/systemd/system Folder.
+To setup this script to run on boot, add mass_image_writer.service to the /etc/systemd/system Folder.
 This file can be moved over from the files current directory by using:

     mv mass_image_writer.service /etc/systemmd/system